 Let Student Loan Planner’s student loan calculator do all the heavy work for you and tell you what your estimated monthly payment amount would be under each IDR plan.

 You can also use the federal government’s repayment estimator.

 How to find out if you’re eligible for income-driven repayment

-While it may seem obvious, it should be made clear that only federal student loans qualify for an IDR plan.
-Private student loans are not eligible.
+Only federal student loans qualify for an IDR plan.
+Student loans received from a private lender are not eligible.

 But with PAYE and IBR, you won’t be eligible if your monthly payments under these plans would be more than it would be on a 10-year Standard Repayment Plan.

 It’s important to note, though, that once you’re accepted for PAYE or IBR, you’re allowed to remain on the plans even if your monthly payment rises to the same amount as it would have been under the 10-year Standard Repayment plan.

 This is important for remaining eligible for Public Service Loan Forgiveness (PSLF).
 Don’t let your loan servicer kick you off of IBR because “you no longer qualify.”
 Once you’re accepted to PAYE or IBR, you can stay on the plans for the remainder of your loan repayment.

 In addition to the income requirements for PAYE, you’ll also need to be a “new borrower.”
 What does that mean?
 It means that you meet the following requirements: